SamYStudiO/es-theme-next-pixel/README.md

 3 packages are available with 1080p images (full hd screens, 4K, 8K), 720p images (hd screens) or 480p images (intended for Raspberry users).

 **If you are a Raspberry Pi user please read carefully next lines (PC/Odroid users can skip to download links and grab package that match best their screen resolution).
 Raspberry Pi may lead to memory issues when using a lot of images.
-720p package is the right way to go even if you're on a big screen tv 1080p/4K/8K.
-I highly recommend to force recalbox to run at 720p if your screen is running higher resolution, as it will improve performances and images quality**.
-To do so you'll have to edit [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)), from this file search for *hdmi_group* and *hdmi_mode* and set both as following:
+720p package is the right way to go even if you're on a big screen tv 1080p/4K/8K. **I highly recommend to force recalbox to run at 720p if your screen is running higher resolution, as it will improve performances and images quality**.
+To do so you'll have to edit [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)) using PuTTy or WinSCP.

+**Don't forget to allow write access before modify your file**.
+- If you're using PuTTy use *mount -o remount,rw /boot* commmand.
+- If you're using WinSCP open console (Ctrl + T), enter command *mount -o remount,rw /boot* and click Execute.

+From this file search for *hdmi_group* and *hdmi_mode* and set both as following:
 - hdmi_group=1
 - hdmi_mode=4

 Don't forget to remove '#' char on those lines if present.

 If you still have issues with 720p (mainly images replaced with white rectangle) **and you already have forced recalbox to run at 720p** you may try to allocate more gpu memory.
-Edit the same [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)) file, this time search for *gpu_mem_1024=448* and set it to *gpu_mem_1024=512*.
+Edit the same [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)) file, this time search for *gpu_mem_1024=448* and set it to *gpu_mem_1024=512* and once again **Don't forget to allow write access before modify your file**.

 **Warning: PSP emulator may not work anymore, so if you're not using PSP system this shouldn't be a problem.**